Aletheia

-Ben Lorenz has performed in NYC at the Flea, Dixon Place, Ars Nova, in a Greenpoint rectory and a wooden spaceship.
-Favorites include: Three Tall Women (Broadway: Joe Mantello), Adam in A.R.
-Gurney's Ajax (NYT Critics' Pick), Katurian in The Pillowman, Graham in Cleansed, Alan in Play it Again, Sam, Marty (and later Anthony) in House of Yes, Father in Eurydice, and Haimon in Antigonick.
-On screen, he's gone from cowboy to astronaut, and from mobster to magician — as detailed on IMDB.
+Ben Lorenz has performed in NYC at 59E59, Ars Nova, the Flea, Dixon Place, and more, from a Greenpoint rectory to a wooden spaceship.
+Favorites include: Three Tall Women (Broadway: Joe Mantello), premieres of A.R.
+Gurney's Ajax (NYT Critics' Pick) and Sarah Gancher’s The Place We Built (The Flea, Danya Taymor), Bittergreens (59E59), Breeders (Dixon Place), 1969: The Second Man (Ars Nova).
+He’s also played Katurian in The Pillowman, Graham in Cleansed, Alan in Play it Again, Sam, Marty (and later Anthony) in House of Yes, Father in Eurydice, and Haimon in Antigonick.
+On screen, he's gone from cowboy to astronaut, and from mobster to magician, with major guest star roles on Chicago Med and FBI — as detailed on IMDB.
 He studied literature at Harvard, trained at Atlantic, and spent a year teaching Shakespeare to the Brits at Eton.
-Ben is represented by Jesse Young at Vanguard and is a proud member of Actor’s Equity and SAG-AFTRA.
+Ben is represented by Vanguard and is a proud member of Actor’s Equity and SAG-AFTRA.
+He also writes poetry, and his first chapbook is available from Bottlecap Press.
 Check out Projects to see what Ben's been getting up to recently!

-Because we're better together, no man is an island, etc. Contact me through my agent or manager, below, or directly at ben.james.lorenz@gmail.com.
+Because we're better together, no man is an island, etc. Contact me through my manager, below, or directly at ben.james.lorenz@gmail.com.

 220 5th Ave, PH West, NYC